Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 ---

 ### 90000 BSSID Visual
-- **Had to reduce size of each point due to the inability to discern the different points as they would make it hard to see**
+- **A bit more zoomed out - Had to reduce size of each point due to the inability to discern the different points as they would make it hard to see**
 ![90000 BSSID](images/90000.png)
 ---